 As with everything else I’ve done on the Make Art That Sells courses I’ve really enjoyed this assignment.
 So much so that I went ahead and created another two letters with more to follow.
 I also turned them into a personalised custom initial letter wall art service for my Etsy shop, which you can see from the photos below.
 So if you purchase the order and then message of the name you want to put it on then I will change the illustration for you.
 For example: You order the print and message me says ” I want C for Chloe” then I will change the white text underneath the beautiful illustrated C letter from “C is for Charlotte” to “C is for Chloe” for you.

 I personally think this is a great gift or wall art for anyone and especially for people who loves spring, gardening and flowers!
-So if you have friends who love flowers, spring, something “shiny” with a personal touch then this “Spring Floral Personalised Initial Letter” service/wall is a perfect gift for them.
+So if you have friends who love flowers, spring, something “shiny” with a personal touch then this “Spring Floral Personalised Initial Letter Illustrations” collection is a perfect gift for them.

-Hope you like the Spring Floral Personalised Initial Letter Illustrations below.
+Hope you like this Spring Floral Personalised Initial Letter Illustrations collection.